Recreation Park Complex (Chehalis, Washington): Recreation Park

+An attempt in 2005 to rename the area as Rotary Recreation Park, due to the organization's long, recognized efforts, was not successful so as to not marginalize other volunteers and groups involved over the park's history.
 Beginning in 2015, feasibility studies were undertaken to plan ahead for a future renovation of the area.
 Attempts to relocate the ballfields from Recreation Park by building new fields at Stan Hedwall Park and subsequently transferring baseball and softball competitions there, did not proceed.

 A renovation, consisting of several phases, began in August 2019.
 The cost of the plan was $4 million, with significant funding coming from the Chehalis Foundation, the National Park Service, and a Youth Athletic Facilities grant from Washington state.
 An $800,000 donation came from a trust created by a Chehalis family.
 Other funds were raised from a variety of grants, local volunteer drives, and state funds; the four ballfields were named after large donors.
 The project consisted of adding artificial turf to the ballfields, sod replacement, fixing drainage issues, a new irrigation system, installing all-weather walkways, and upgrading the concession stand and dugouts.
+The updates to the ballfields were declared as completed in 2022 with the grounds projected to generate $1 million in annual tax revenue for the city.

 Due to the COVID-19 pandemic and requirements for social distancing, the reopening of the park was postponed several times between 2020 and 2021.
 The official grand reopening was held in August 2021.
+New funding from the Washington State Recreation and Conservation Office (RCO) in late 2023 provided the opportunity to upgrade the restrooms on the grounds, including the facilities at the spray park.

 The park continues to be the home field of the W.F.
-West Bearcats softball team, an overall four-time state champion.
+West Bearcats softball team, an overall five-time state champion.
 A "Music in the Park" festival is held every summer at the park.